Preveen369/ai_text_emotion_classifier/README.md

 - **Naive Bayes (Scikit-learn)**: Classical ML for text classification
 - **Ensemble**: Combines both for improved accuracy

-You can retrain models using your own dataset and swap them in `emotion_app/model/`.
+You can even retrain models using your own dataset and swap them in `emotion_app/model/`.

 ---